 In 2017, we brought together makers, scholars, activists and students to explore Space & Place in Documentary.
 See the full list of events for 2017 Festosium II: Space & Place.
 In 2018, we engaged with the theme Surveil/Surveilled in documentary and analyze documentary as a form of surveillance, consider the ethics and legalities of observing and the vulnerability of being observed, learn how to protect from surveillance, and engage with the documentary material that surveillance systems yield to explore its storytelling and truth telling potentials.
 Read about the 2018 keynote speakers, Filmmaker Assia Boundaoui and Artist Hasan Elahi and see the Full 2018 schedule here!

-Last year our theme is Humor Laughing With Reality.
+In 2019 our theme was Humor Laughing With Reality.
 In a world continually on the brink of apocalypse, in which absurdity is a daily occurrence, how can we not laugh at reality if we want to survive it?
-This year’s theme honors the long tradition of non-fiction makers who, through satire and silliness, have employed humor as means to transgress social norms, toy with the taboo, and empower us through laughter.
 See full schedule for 2019 here!

 The Forum 2021 theme is CO-CREATION: DELIGHTS, DISCONTENTS & DISLOCATIONS